abhi-panda/go-task-list/README.md

 - alltodo : This gets all the tasks that have not been completed yet
 - today : This gives you the list of tasks which are due today
 - overdue : This gives you the list of tasks which are past their due date.
+- <TaskTitle> : Provide a task title directly and this will return the task entity with that title

 ### POST (Create)
 `/tasklist` : send it along with the body to create a task.